Current

 Improve reading comprehension, vocabulary and other literacy skills.Successful implementation of Read Aloud time.
 Implement reading age tests 3 times a year to successfully monitor and track reading across both key stages.
 Educate parents about how to support reading at home.
 Publish reading ages to parents.
 Develop a whole school approach to support reading and writing.
 Test scores (in both reading and writing) to show a reduction in the attainment gap.

 Improve engagement and behaviour for learning for PPG eligible students.PP parents are aware that they have access to financial support to assist with purchasing equipment and resources.
-Tutor equipment checks to show that PP learners are equipped for the academy day in line with Non-PP learners.
+Tutor equipment checks to show that PP learners are equipped for the academy day in line with non-PP learners.
 Teaching staff are quick to liaise with PP leads to ensure that any lack of equipment is quickly resolved.
-PP learners access breakfast club, are punctual and have energy for their day.
 Staff are aware of difficulties that may impact PP learners and have plans in place to support these.
-PP student exclusion data is equal to or lower than that of non-disadvantaged students and lower than national.
+PP student suspension data is equal to or lower than that of non-disadvantaged students and lower than national.

-Enable learning opportunities, and enhance Cultural Capital.Prioritised places are available on trips for PP learners to ensure fair access.
-Monitoring of extracurricular activity attendance to show that at least 33% of attendees are PP. Activity leads are aware of the need to promote PP attendance and promote/invite/prioritise PP learners.
+Enable learning opportunities and enhance Cultural Capital.Prioritised places are available on trips for PP learners to ensure fair access.
+Monitoring of extracurricular activity attendance to enable attendance of PP students.
+Activity leads are aware of the need to promote PP attendance and promote/invite/prioritise PP learners.

 Access to a healthy diet which impacts upon general well-being.FSM provision in place.
 Breakfast Club provision.
 Purchase of ingredients for Food and Nutrition lessons.